 Freeze while you prepare the pumpkin layer.

 Set aside remaining melted chocolate for the top layer.
-Keep on very low heat or remove from heat and place back on very low heat and stir well before adding top layer.
+Keep in double boiler on no heat or very low heat.

 Remove muffin tins from the freezer and spoon pumpkin layer evenly among muffin tins on top of frozen chocolate base layer.